List of Star Wars books: Children's books

+In 2015, the original six Star Wars films were adapted as Little Golden Books.
+In 2017, A New Hope was also released as a Big Golden Book.
+Additionally, Solo: A Star Wars Story and the sequel trilogy were adapted.
+Many other original titles featuring scenes from throughout the saga have been released, including I Am a Padawan by Ashley Eckstein.
+An upcoming release will adapt The Mandalorian.

-Original Star Wars Legends stories
+Star Wars Legends stories (1976–2014)

 This body of work represents the original Star Wars expanded universe, which was rebranded as Star Wars Legends and declared non-canon to the franchise in April 2014.

-Beginning with the 1999 release of Star Wars: Episode I – The Phantom Menace, Lucasfilm has divided its titles by fictional "era" with symbols designating such.
+Beginning with the 1999 release of Star Wars: Episode I – The Phantom Menace, Lucasfilm has divided its titles by fictional "era" with symbols designating such:

-Before the Republic era

-This era contains stories taking place before 25,000 BBY.

-Old Galactic Republic era

-This era contains stories taking place between 25,000 BBY to 1,000 BBY.